 Holy Basil taken orally is also helpful in overcoming digestive distress.
 It’s been shown to not only help improve nutrient absorption and boost mucus production inside the stomach, but also help unwind all that nervous stress that many people carry around with them inside their guts.

 Also remarkable is the pronounced restorative effect that Holy Basil has on the central nervous system.
-Regular use of the herb is known to strengthen nerve tissue and improve brain neurochemistry, which in turn leads to better memory and improved mental clarity.
-Holy Basil’s nerve-calming properties are likewise beneficial in helping to relieve bodily stress, as the herb is a powerful corticosteroid modulator that helps minimize the amount of circulating stress hormones throughout the body.
+Regular use of the herb is said to strengthen nerve tissue and improve brain neurochemistry, which in turn leads to better memory and improved mental clarity.
+Holy Basil’s nerve-calming properties are likewise beneficial in helping to relieve bodily stress.

 Tulsi Helps Protect Against Radiation

-With regards to the human genome, Holy Basil also shows radio-protective benefits in that it shields the body against the DNA-damaging effects of ionizing radiation.
+With regards to the human genome, Holy Basil also shows radio-protective benefits in that it helps to shield the body against the DNA-damaging effects of ionizing radiation.
 Cumulative exposure to radioactive elements from things like mobile phones, wireless routers, radiation and chemotherapy treatments, and other sources can cause prolonged damage to cells, which absorb and store it as inflammation.
-But Holy Basil counters this toxicity by inducing a powerful anti-inflammatory effect at the cellular level − particularly in the bone marrow and digestive tract where new cells are formed.

 Can Holy Basil Address “Mind-Spirit” Causes of Disease?